 -

-Apply a second coat of stripper if needed
+Apply a second coat of stripper if there are still patches of old finish left.

 -